Digital Nomad Travel Tips: Packing, Connectivity & Budget

 • Keep digital copies of prescriptions.
 Many common medications are available over-the-counter in countries like Thailand and Mexico, but others require a local doctor’s visit.

 • Register with your embassy.
-The US STEP program and equivalent services in other countries send alerts about safety issues in your area.
+The US STEP program and equivalent services in other countries send alerts about safety issues in your area — a simple step that’s often overlooked in digital nomad travel tips.